 Video cameras will be used on school buses to support student safety to and from school.
 Students may be videotaped at any time.

 BUS DISCIPLINE PROCEDURES

-Any action which threatens the safe operation of the bus may be cause for disciplinary action or suspension of bus privileges.
-Under normal circumstances, the following chain of discipline will be followed:
+Any action which threatens the safe operation of the bus and of its riders will be cause for disciplinary action according to the Code of Conduct.